Nearly everyone in the world breathes bad air. This is what you can do to lower your risk

 Air purifiers can help reduce indoor air pollution, but they have their limitations.
 They work by pulling air from a room, pushing it through a filter that traps pollutants before circulating it back.

-Air purifiers are also too expensive for people in many in developing countries.
+Air purifiers are also too expensive for people in many developing countries.

 “The majority of people who are affected by air pollution can’t really afford air purifiers,” said WRI’s Djarum.